 If you suffer from heavy or painful periods, there are plenty of options.
 You may want to consider trying a contraceptive that reduces your flow, or even a contraceptive that’ll reduce your bleeding to occasional spotting or nothing at all.
 The hormonal coil, for example, reduces bleeding and can stay in place for as long as 5 years.

 Different women will bleed different amounts when they use contraceptives such as the coil, but they can be a good option for people looking for a consistent approach to avoiding heavy periods.
-For more information about choosing the right contraceptive for you, read our blog.
+LloydsPharmacy Online Doctor has more information on choosing the right contraceptive for you.

 Delay your period now

-For a simple solution to delaying your period, visit our Women’s Health Clinic today.
+For a simple solution to delaying your period, visit our period delay clinic today.
 You’ll need to pick up your prescription in store.
 The pharmacist will check that the medication will be safe for you to take by doing a free blood pressure, weight and height check if necessary.